-Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or write-ups) on the Notes as a result of Credit Events (or reversals thereof) on the Reference Obligations and principal payments required to be made on the Notes by us, a hypothetical structure of six (6) classes of Reference Tranches (the Class A-H, Class M-1, Class M-1H, Class M-2, Class M-2H and Class B-H Reference Tranches) deemed to be backed by the Reference Pool has been established as indicated in the table set forth under "Transaction Summary" above.
-Pursuant to the hypothetical structure, the Class A-H Reference Tranche is senior to all the other Reference Tranches and therefore does not provide any credit enhancement to the other Reference Tranches.
-The Class M-1 and Class M-1H Reference Tranches are pro rata with each other, are subordinate to the Class A-H Reference Tranches and are senior to the Class M-2H and Class B-H Reference Tranches.
-The Class M-1 and Class M-1H Reference Tranches and are senior to the Class B-H Reference Tranche.
-The Class B-H Reference Tranche is subordinate to all the other Reference Tranches and therefore does not benefit from any credit enhancement.
-Each Class of Reference Tranche will have an initial Class Notional Amount indicated in the table set forth under "Transaction Summary" above and the aggregate of the initial Class Notional Amounts of all the Reference Tranches will equal the Cut-off Date Balance of the Reference Pool.
+Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or writeups) on the Group 1 Notes as a result of Credit Events (or reversals thereof) on the Reference Obligations in Loan Group 1 and principal payments required to be made on the Group 1 Notes by us, a hypothetical structure of six (6) classes of Group 1 Reference Tranches (the Class 1A-H, Class 1M-1, Class 1M-1H, Class 1M-2, Class 1M-2H and Class 1B-H Reference Tranches) deemed to be backed by the Reference Obligations in Loan Group 1 has been established as indicated in the table set forth under "Transaction Summary-Group I" above.
+Pursuant to the hypothetical structure, the Class 1A-H Reference Tranche is senior to all the other Group 1 Reference Tranches and therefore does not provide any credit enhancement to the other Group 1 Reference Tranches.
+The Class 1M-1 and Class 1M-1H Reference Tranches are pari passu with each other, are subordinate to the Class 1A-H Reference Tranche and are senior to the Class 1M-2, Class 1M-2H and Class 1B-H Reference Tranches.
+The Class 1M-2 and Class 1M-2H Reference Tranches are pari passu with each other, are subordinate to the Class 1A-H, Class 1M-1 and Class 1M-1H Reference Tranches and are senior to the Class 1B-H Reference Tranche.
+The Class 1B-H Reference Tranche is subordinate to all the other Group 1 Reference Tranches and therefore does not benefit from any credit enhancement.
+Each Group 1 Reference Tranche will have an initial Class Notional Amount indicated in the table set forth under "Transaction Summary-Group 1" above and the aggregate of the initial Class Notional Amounts of all the Group 1 Reference Tranches will equal the Loan Group 1 Cut-off Date Balance of the Reference Obligations in Loan Group 1.